frankier/openpose_containers/README.md

  * `focal_multi`: Contains both of the above versions, as well as normal GPU Caffe.
 The entrypoint script automatically configures the correct version of OpenPose.

-Upon these Docker bases, Singularity images are runtime are made available.

 The multi OpenPose container concept is based upon [this blog post by Peter Uhrig](peter-uhrig.de/openpose-with-nvcaffe-in-a-singularity-container-with-support-for-multiple-architectures/).